 Now there are mixed reviews on the internet about this.
 Some people say it’s worth seeing while others beg to disagree.
 From the beach, you can choose to go on a short 15-20 minute hike up to the viewpoint which in my opinion, was rather stunning.

-We were lucky as there wasn’t a lot of people when we went as I can imagine waiting in line for a chance to take a photo of the view can definitely be a buzzkill.
+We were lucky as when we got to the Koh Nang Yuan viewpoint, there wasn’t a lot of people when we went as I can imagine waiting in line for a chance to take a photo of the view can definitely be a buzzkill.

 This short uphill walk can be done in flip flops but beware of some portions where you literally have to squeeze and climb your way up boulders.

 As soon as you reach the top, you will be rewarded by a stunning view of the three islands connected by the sandbar.
-It was a little bit cloudy when we went so the photo really doesn’t do it any justice!
+It was a little bit cloudy when we went but none the less, it was a super stunning place.

 2. Enjoy the Beach at Koh Nang Yuan

 Although slightly crowded, the beach in Koh Nang Yuan is pretty awesome!
 Depending on when you go and the tides, you can enjoy the white sand beach and crystal clear waters.